 Although its population is split nearly fifty-fifty between Christians and Muslims, Lebanon is another country comprised primarily of people who share a similar ethnic background.

 This low level of diversity means Lebanon's citizens are typically opposed to mingling with people of other races for the sole reason that they are not used to doing so in a day-by-day setting.

 Third on the list of most racist countries is Bahrain, a country in the Persian Gulf and just off the coast of Saudi Arabia.
 Nearly 50% of people in Bahrain are of Bahraini descent, and Indians make up the highest percentile of immigrants.
 Bahrain scored 31.1% and 85.7% as part of the studies in discussion.

 The majority of people in Libya are Arabic.
 Other ethnic groups included in Libya's population are Tunisians, Egyptians, Dawada, Italians, Maltese, Greeks, Pakistanis, Turks, and Indians.
 The study found that 54% of people in Libya's group would not be okay with living next door to people of another race, whereas 39.7% of the population said that they've either been the victim or witness discriminatory behavior in Libya.

-Egypt's population is comprised of mostly Egyptians, born and raised in Egypt.
-They account for 91% of the population, with the remaining 9% made up of Bedouin Arabs, Abazas, Turks, and Greeks.
-As you can see, the concluding remarks regarding this study's findings for Egypt, Libya, Bahrain, and Lebanon are very much in alignment with the ones regarding India.
-It is difficult to determine whether someone is racist or not based on the researchers' two questions.
+People born and raised in Egypt account for 91% of its population, with the remaining 9% made up of Bedouins, Abazas, Turks, and Greeks.
+The studies' findings for Egypt, Libya, Bahrain, and Lebanon are in alignment with the ones regarding India.